XanderXAJ/ryzenadj-decky-plugin/README.md

 Note: _enter only the IP address_ -- don't be smart like me and also enter the port number or protocol.

+To find the plugin's components, since the core components of this plugin are prefixed with `RyzenAdj`, use the search bar to search for `RyzenAdj` and find them.

 ### Dependencies

 As per other Decky Loader plugins, this plugin requires Node.js v16.14+ and `pnpm` (v8.5.1) installed.